coveo/ui-kit/packages/atomic-react/README.md

 `npm i @coveo/atomic-react`

-### Alternate installation -- CDN
+### Alternate installation — CDN

-The library is also available from Coveo's CDN as an `IIFE` (Immediately Invoked Function Expression).
-This is an approach that we recommend only for quick prototyping and testing, and that can be used with very minimal front end tooling and build tools.
+The library is also available in the Coveo CDN as an `IIFE` (Immediately Invoked Function Expression).
+This is an approach that we recommend only for quick prototyping and testing, and that can be used with very minimal front-end tooling and build tools.

-The `IIFE` approach in production is discouraged - the browser has to download the entire library code, regardless of which components are actually used.
-Using a bundler (for example Webpack) is recommended.
+We recommend against using the `IIFE` approach in production.
+The browser has to download the entire library code, regardless of which components are actually used.
+We rather recommend using a bundler in this situation (for example Webpack).

-You can read more on this approach down below.
+You can read more about this approach [below](#usage-with-cdn-scripts--iife-).
 ## Usage

 Since Atomic React is built on top of the core [Atomic](https://docs.coveo.com/en/atomic/latest/) web-components library, the vast majority of concepts that apply to core Atomic will apply to Atomic React.